mblakew/lounge-lizard/Teams.md

    - https://github.com/msndevs/protocol-docs/wiki/Authentication
 3. The format of the API responses is not documented and does not appear to be the same as responses from MS Graph API methods that return chat messages.
 4. There is a possibility of breaking changes in the API at any time.
 Because it is not a documented public API such changes would probably not be publicized.
 However, if the MS Teams desktop application relies on the same back-end APIs as the web application the possibility of breaking changes should be minimal.
 5. There may be other related API calls that must also be made to set or get important information.
 For example, browser developer tools show regular calls made to API methods called **getpresence** and **reportmyactivity**.
 Presumably, these methods are used to report the current user's status (i.e. available, busy, away, etc.) and get the status of other users.
+See the SlackAccount class for a complete list of events for which the Slack client can received updates from the server.